On the physics potential to study the gluon content of proton and deuteron at NICA SPD: Gluon content of polarized proton and deuteron

 We recall that the gluon Sivers function is expected to satisfy the positivity bound defined as twice the unpolarized TMD gluon distribution.
 Although, some theoretical expectations are that the gluon Sivers function at relatively high $x$ should be about 1/3 of the quark one~\cite{Boer:2015vso}.

-An extended version of the GPM, with inclusion of initial- (ISIs) and final-state (FSIs) interactions under a one-gluon exchange approximation, was developed, limiting to the quark sector, in Refs.~\cite{Gamberg:2010tj,DAlesio:2011kkm}: the so-called color-gauge-invariant GPM (CGI-GPM).
-In this approach, the process dependence of the quark Sivers function, induced by the ISI and FSI effects, is shifted to the partonic cross-sections.
-Therefore the Sivers function can still be considered universal, but it has to be convoluted with modified partonic cross-sections, which turn out to have the same form, in terms of Mandelstam variables, of the hard functions of the twist-three collinear approach~\cite{Gamberg:2010tj}.
-In particular, this model is able to reproduce the expected opposite relative sign of the Sivers functions for SIDIS and DY, due to the effects of FSIs and ISIs, respectively~\cite{Collins:2002kn,Brodsky:2002rv}.
+An extended version of the GPM, with inclusion of initial- and final-state interactions (ISIs and FSIs respectively) under a one-gluon exchange approximation, was developed, limiting to the quark sector, in Refs.~\cite{Gamberg:2010tj,DAlesio:2011kkm}: the so-called color-gauge-invariant GPM (CGI-GPM).
+In this approach, the effects induced by ISIs and FSIs, leading to the process dependence of the Sivers function, can be collected into modified color factors and moved to the hard partonic parts.
+In this way, one can still consider a universal Sivers function, as extracted from SIDIS, but this time convoluted with properly modified partonic cross-sections.
+Interestingly, these coincide with the corresponding hard partonic parts appearing in the collinear twist-three formalism~\cite{Gamberg:2010tj}.
+Moreover, this modified GPM allows to get the expected opposite sign of the Sivers function when moving from SIDIS to DY processes~\cite{Collins:2002kn,Brodsky:2002rv}.

 In Ref.~\cite{DAlesio:2017rzj} this approach was extended to the gluon Sivers contribution to $A_N$ for $D$-meson and $J/\psi$ production and, subsequently, in Ref.~\cite{DAlesio:2018rnv} to the case of inclusive pion and photon production.
 The main difference w.r.t.~the quark case is that for the gluon sector one needs to introduce two different classes of modified partonic cross-sections, corresponding to the two different ways in which a color-singlet state can be formed out of three gluons, {\it i.e.}\ either through an anti-symmetric or a symmetric color combination.
 Each one of them has to be convoluted with a different gluon Sivers distribution.
 These two universal and independent distributions are named, respectively, the $f$-type and $d$-type gluon Sivers functions~\cite{Bomhof:2006ra}: the former is even under charge conjugation, while the latter is odd.